 Contact us now

-- Zn-Al-Cu Alloys: Low melting point, good fluidity, suitable for mass production
+- Zn–Al–Cu alloys: Lower melting range with good fluidity, suitable for mass production and controlled brazing processes

 | Alloy System | Main Composition | Melting Range (℃) | Recommended Brazing Temperature (℃) |